Adesoji1/cowry-backend-assessment/Submission/README.md

 ## 5. Run The Application?

-- **kindly**: view the screenshots in the screenshot folder  of the Task project operation . to test this application, in the root directory ,  in addition , for the database, make sure you include the `root.crt` at Submission/admin_service/root.crt then
+- **kindly**: view the screenshots in the screenshot folder  of the Task project operation . to test this application, in the root directory ,

 run